*Basic Concepts

 Once you have a good stereo and a good record to play on it, your enjoyment of recorded music should increase dramatically.
 A great sounding record on a killer system is a thrill.

 If this sounds arrogant and elitist, so be it.
-Heavy Vinyl records are fine for some people, but for about the last fifteen years we’ve set a higher standard for ourselves and our customers.
+Heavy Vinyl records are fine for some people, but for the last twenty or so years we’ve managed to set a higher standard for ourselves and our customers.
 Holding our records to that higher standard allows us to price our Hot Stamper pressings commensurate with their superior sound and please the hell out of the people who buy them.

 For those who appreciate the difference, and have resources sufficient to afford them, the cost is reasonable.
 If it were not, we would have gone out of business long ago.